 Zixue Tai (U of Kentucky) and Fengbin Hu (Shanghai U) won the top paper award for their paper on "Cyberspace as Contested Spaces: The Network of Mass Collaboration, Grassroots Surveillance and Popular Protests in China."

-Thanks to everyone who took part in the London conference and the GCSC activities!
+Thanks to everyone who took part in the Seattle conference and the GCSC activities!

-Welcome Old and New Members (all 500 of them)
+Welcome Old and New Members (all 500 of us!)